anon-blue/anon.blue/README.txt

 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaarte56ugewrrrrrrrrt
+SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS
-tt455yyt54355yyyuinh6jhujikjtytggfeefrtrtsertfrertttttrttrtttrrrtdrgghyhyfzxbmmy
+SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSWWWWWWWW
-yjyaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaburg, KY 41041 (His father's house.)
+WWWWWWWWWWWWWWWWWWWWWWWWWWWWRRRRR1burg, KY 41041 (His father's house.)
 Wanted fo r raping his sister and his own 3uiuojiytfghjughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3   heyJamie Lee Pierce, Born: 09/16/1994, His Current A